 In 2003, I joined the nascent Schistosomiasis Control Initiative then headed by Dr Alan Fenwick as field programme coordinator, developing monitoring and evaluation surveillance tools and protocols with Dr Joanne Webster.
 Whilst there, I established longstanding research collaborations, in particular with Drs Narcis Kabatereine and Edridah Muheki.
 Securing a Research Leader post, I returned the NHM in 2005 and continued multidisciplinary research in Africa heading the cross-country EU-CONTRAST and Ugandan Wellcome Trust SIMI projects.

-As a medical parasitologist with focus on neglected tropical diseases, my current expertise is in epidemiology and control of schistosomiasis (262 publications on SCOPUS, >7450 citations, h-index 46, average citation per item 28.4), undertaking multidisciplinary studies from molecular diagnostics to applied social science.
+As a medical parasitologist with focus on neglected tropical diseases, my current expertise is in epidemiology and control of schistosomiasis (300 publications on WOK, >9000 citations, h-index 50, average citation per item 30.4), undertaking multidisciplinary studies from molecular diagnostics to applied social science.

 My research has often translated into several WHO policy changes.
 I have presented, co-chaired and chaired several WHO expert committees of WHO Head Office/African Regional Office and assisted in WHO Guideline Review: Schistosomiasis.